nwaizer/GetPodLogsEfficiently/cmd/channeledgoroutine/README.md

 <td>
 <pre>
-Here we first get a list of pods. each pod runs a single container, generating the log line .
-Now we will use a context to allow use to stop the go routines that run in the background .
 .
+Here we first get the list of pods, that we will use for this example.
+Each pod runs a single container, generating the log line.
+.
+A context is used to stop the go routines we will use.
+.
+.
 Each go routine will check the log line and send the result to this channel .
+.
+.
+.
+.
+.

+.
+.
+.
+.
 Spin-up a go routine for each pod.
 .
 .
-Now run this collector function that will ignite in case a single of the go routines fail a verify.
+Now run this collector function that will check all go routines checked the log as expected.
 .
 </pre>
 </td>